 • Submissions must be made before March 15, 2017

-• Young author (with a parent or guardian) must fill out the online application
+• Young author (with a parent or guardian) must fill out the online application.
+Submissions are now closed.

 Entries will be reviewed by a committee of Young Inklings in collaboration with Inklings staff.
 The committee will look for writing submissions that have a strong point of view and for writers who are committed to the revision process.
 Up to ten winners will be chosen from grades 1-4 and up to ten from grades 5-8.
 All applicants will be notified of whether or not they were chosen for publishing on April 1.
-Anyone who submits a story or poem will receive feedback on their submission, even if they are not chosen for publishing.
+Anyone who RSVP’d or submitted to the contest by February 28 will receive feedback on their submission, even if they are not chosen for publishing.
+All applicants will be invited to take part in an exclusive online offering only for Inklings Book Contest applicants.

 We are committed to publishing stories and poems that impact the world in positive, transformational ways—works we would be excited to share with the full age range of young writers we serve.
 We do not publish work that promotes violence, cruelty, prejudice, reckless behavior, or any work containing sexual content.